-- How can you create and promote programs and services that meet those needs?
+- How can you create and promote products, programs, and services that meet those needs?

-The more deeply you understand your audiences – both program recipients and funders – the better.
-Because knowing your audience is the BIG secret to building an effective, mission-driven organization.
+The more deeply you focus on people, the better.
+Because that’s the BIG secret to building an effective, mission-driven organization.

-Your logo is part of your organization’s public image.
-As such, it is worthy of a degree of attention.
-But it’s important to recognize that logos, fonts, colour schemes, etc. are just bells and whistles.
+Your logo is part of your organization’s public image, and as such it is worthy of a degree of attention.
+But it’s important to recognize that logos, fonts, and colour schemes are just bells and whistles.

 A fancy new logo isn’t going to put you on the fast track to greater recognition or authority.
 If you want to be known for your greatness, you need to BE GREAT.
 Just looking great won’t do it.

 So focus on the truly important stuff – people.
 Try to settle on a decent logo, because logos are cool.
 But don’t lose sleep over it.